Treachery Act 1940

-The Treachery Act 1940 was an Act of the Parliament of the United Kingdom effective during World War II to facilitate the prosecution and execution of enemy spies, suspended afterwards, and repealed in 1968 or 1973, territory depending.
+The Treachery Act 1940 (3 & 4 Geo.
+6. c.
+21) was an Act of the Parliament of the United Kingdom effective during World War II to facilitate the prosecution and execution of enemy spies, suspended afterwards, and repealed in 1968 or 1973, territory depending.
 The law was passed on 23 May 1940, in the month after Nazi Germany invaded France and Winston Churchill became prime minister.

 Reasons for the Act

 The Treachery Act was deemed necessary because treason still had its own special rules of evidence and procedure which made it a difficult offence to prove and prosecute (see Treason Act 1695).
 The newer offence, a felony, was designed to make convictions easier as it could be proved under the same rules of evidence as ordinary offences.
 It was also needed because there was doubt whether the treason laws were applicable to saboteurs.

 In commending the Bill to the House of Commons, the Home Secretary, Sir John Anderson, explained why the law was necessary:

 In the House of Lords the Lord Chancellor, Viscount Simon, elaborated:

 The Act was always intended to be a temporary emergency measure which would be repealed after the War.
 It was rushed through Parliament in two weeks, passing the Lords in a few minutes and receiving royal assent on the same day.